 The aim here is for this to be an all-encompassing guide and answer frequently asked questions related to buying and selling domain names for profit.
 And I’ll be updating this article as I come across any new resources.
 So let’s begin our journey into the exciting world of DOMAINING!

-Yes, now obviously names like these (especially one-word domains) are hard to come by and are clearly not the norm.
-(I’ll also show examples of more attainable domains and their prices down below).
+Yes, now obviously names like these ones below (especially one-word domains) are hard to come by and are clearly not the norm.
+(I’ll also show some examples of more attainable domains and their prices later on).
 But this should give you hope that domain name investing is an endeavor that is very real and not just a fruitless pastime where you just might get lucky.

 Most domains sold at high prices are bought by the actual end-user or business that will be using it.
 This is not really our target market as a domain flipper.
 Don’t get me wrong, you can get lucky, but what we are trying to do is buy wholesale and sell to domain investors, and maybe occasionally catch a end-users that really has a use for the name and can’t live without it.